scottsanett/M5510-4K-High-Sierra-Installation/README.md

 4. reboot with a valid ig-platform-id in Clover, e.g. `0x191b0000`

 ## Issues
+* The filesystem (APFS) could potentially be corrupted during reboots.
+I've had this happen to me more than a couple of times.
 * Time Machine works with APFS with no problem (I've migrated pretty much everything from previous backups of 10.12.6 with Migration Assitant)
 * The perl script seems to break copy && paste.
 The problem went away by itself after a few reboots.
 * iTunes crashes frequently